 Mr. Bishop has co-authored articles on “How to Read and Understand Broker Account Statements” and “Limited Partnership Interests: What Are They Worth?” which have been published by the American Association of Individual Investors’ AAII Journal.

-Mr. Bishop has served as a Board Member of the Elder Law section of the Atlanta Bar Association and Vice-Chair of the ADR Committee of the American Bar Association’s Tort and Insurance Practice section.
-Mr. Bishop is a member of the Public Investors Arbitration Bar Association, the National Association of Elder Law Attorneys, and the Lawyers Club of Atlanta.
+Mr. Bishop has served as President of the North Fulton Bar Association, a Board Member of the Elder Law section of the Atlanta Bar Association and Vice-Chair of the ADR Committee of the American Bar Association’s Tort and Insurance Practice section.
+Mr. Bishop is a member of the Public Investors Arbitration Bar Association, and the Lawyers Club of Atlanta.
 He is also the former Chairman of the Board of the Brain Injury Resource Foundation.